Monday, January 26, 2009

 Returning Library books yesterday, I found a gem of a book - 'Where Women Create' (jo packman - checkling on-line, there's also a magazine & on-line newsletter!)

-Rather than taking those glass jars to recycling, I'm going to p
+Rather than taking those glass jars to recycling, I'm going to play with storage

 & & & . . . .